bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[34]'
       -
         type: text
-        text: ' To address claims of lost revenue, the Federal Government negotiates a new clause into modern treaty agreements.
-For example, the Tsawwassen First Nation Final Agreement includes the following clause:'
+        text: ' The Government of Canada negotiated a new clause into modern treaty agreements to address foreign business claims of lost revenue.
+These clauses are now found in modern day treaties, as exemplified in the Tsawwassen First Nation Final Agreement, as follows:'
   -
     type: paragraph
     content: